BrendaMoragwa/ml-trading-algorithm/README.md

 # ML-Driven Equity Trading Strategy

-A QuantConnect / Lean strategy that uses machine learning to trade SPY, TLT, and QQQ based on RSI, MACD, and the U.S. Unemployment Rate.
+A QuantConnect trading strategy that uses machine learning to trade SPY, TLT, and QQQ based on RSI, MACD, and the U.S. Unemployment Rate.

 ## Overview